Implied Integrality in Mixed-Integer Optimization: Introduction

+As the focus in~\cite{AchterbergBGRW20} is clearly on computational impact, a formal treatment of the topic is missing.
+In this work, we close this gap by studying implied integrality from a polyhedral perspective and apply it in various ways: \begin{itemize} \item We formally define implied integers as the equivalence of two mixed-integer hulls with two different sets of integer variables.
 As our main tool, we apply the concept of a \emph{fiber}~\cite{BilleraS92}, which arises from the LP relaxation by fixing a subset of the variables to integers.
-We characterize implied integrality for a polyhedron in terms of (partial) integrality of all fibers. \item In \cref{sec_block_structure} we present conditions under which integrality of all fibers can be established by well-known concepts for establishing perfect formulations, such as (total) unimodularity.
-We show that this generalizes the dual detection method. \item In \cref{sec_implied_fixed} we show that partial integrality of the fibers may arise from fixed variables in the fibers, which generalizes the primal detection method. \item Our new methods yield questions related to the computational complexity of recognizing implied integers, some of which we answer in \cref{sec_complexity}. \item In \cref{sec_computations} we complement our theoretical results with a computational study by detecting implied integers using totally unimodular submatrices.
+We characterize implied integrality for a polyhedron in terms of (partial) integrality of all fibers. \item We present conditions under which integrality of all fibers can be established by well-known concepts for establishing perfect formulations, such as (total) unimodularity.
+We show that this generalizes the dual detection method. \item We show that partial integrality of the fibers may arise from fixed variables in the fibers, which generalizes the primal detection method.
+Furthermore, we investigate the structure of fixed integer linear expressions in the fibers and highlight their connection with lattice theory. \item We highlight that by using the objective, one can derive additional implied integrality relationships. \item Our new methods yield questions related to the computational complexity of recognizing implied integers, some of which we answer. \item We complement our theoretical results with a computational study by detecting implied integers using totally unimodular submatrices.
 For the MIPLIB~2017 collection dataset our results indicate that, on average, \SI{18.8}{\percent} of the variables are classified as implied integer after presolving, compared to just \SI{3.3}{\percent} identified by the primal and the dual detection method.
 Moreover, we can significantly reduce the average percentage of variables whose integrality needs to be enforced after presolving from \SI{70.2}{\percent} to \SI{59.0}{\percent}. \end{itemize}

+\textbf{Outline.} In \cref{sec_polyhedral} we present a polyhedral view on implied integrality.
+In \cref{sec_block_structure,sec_implied_fixed}, we use this view to derive new methods to detect implied integrality that generalize the two methods proposed in literature.
+In \cref{sec_local_implied_integrality}, we expand the notion of implied integrality to include information from the objective.
+In \cref{sec_complexity} we present complexity-theoretic consequences of our more general concept.
+Finally, in \cref{sec_computations} we complement the theoretical results by a computational study that highlights the practical impact of the presented ideas.